-NEIGHBORHOOD PROTOTYPES
+A. NEIGHBORHOOD PROTOTYPES

-Each project should be designed to fit within one of the "NeighborhoodPrototypes" that are envisioned for the floating zones.
-Some of these are purely residential prototypes, which are allowed in each of R30, X30, and S30 zones; others are mixed use prototypes, which are allowed in X30 and S30 only.
+Each project should be designed to fit within one of the "Neighborhood Prototypes" that are envisioned for this Zone.
+Some of these are purely residential prototypes, which are allowed in each of R30, X30, and S30 Character Contexts; others are mixed use prototypes, which are allowed in X30 and S30 Character Contexts only.
 Examples of each prototype are shown in this section to illustrate intent.
 They are not actual development proposals.

-ALL RESIDENTIAL NEIGHBORHOOD PROTOTYPES
+1. ALL RESIDENTIAL NEIGHBORHOOD PROTOTYPES